 Ш Material differences between the investment risk of the replacement product and the terminated product.
 Penalties or unrecovered expenses deductible or payable due to termination of the terminated product.
 To what extent the replacement product is readily realisable or the relevant funds accessible, compared to the terminated product.
 Vested rights, minimum guaranteed benefits or other guarantees or benefits that will be lost because of the replacement.
 Any incentive, remuneration, consideration, commission, fee or brokerage received, directly or indirectly, by the FSP on the terminated product or payable, directly or indirectly, to the FSP on the replacement product where the FSP rendered financial services on both the terminated and replacement product.
-269 The reasons why the replacement product considered is a more suitable to the client's needs than retaining or modifying the existing product.
-270 10.16 CONFIDENTIALITY OF CLIENT INFORMATION An FSP may not disclose a client's confidential information unless- The client has given written permission.
-Disclosure is required in public interest.
-Disclosure is required in terms of the law.
-271
+199 The reasons why the replacement product considered is a more suitable to the client's needs than retaining or modifying the existing product.
+200 8.16 CONFIDENTIALITY OF CLIENT INFORMATION An FSP may not disclose a client's confidential information unless- The client has given written permission.
+Disclosure is required in public interest

-10.17 CONTRACT AND INSTRUCTIONS
+8.17 CONTRACT AND INSTRUCTIONS